AmmarSAA/KaamKaro/README.md

 # KaamKaro Todo App

 KaamKaro is a simple React-based Todo web app that allows users to manage tasks.
-Users can add, update (feature coming soon), and delete tasks.
+Users can add, update, and delete tasks.
 The app provides a clean and intuitive interface for managing your to-do list.

 ## Features